 One of Eligio’s earliest memories is working with a substitute staff that was filling in for one of the regular staff.
 Apparently, the regular staff had won a raffle and a day off.
 The next day he learned that Elaine Solimon, ARCA’s Executive Director at the time, was the person he had worked side by side the night before to help with laundry, personal care and cooking!
 He was astonished that this was the leader of our agency and was so willing to jump in and do whatever was needed to serve the needs of the individuals in his home.
 That made a very lasting impression!

-Melissa Wright has been at ARCA for a total of 8 years.
+Melissa Wright has been with ARCA since 2002.
 This was only her 2nd job!
 Prior to ARCA, she worked in daycare for a year.
 Her interest in working with people with developmental disabilities was sparked at a young age when she helped out a special needs student during high school.
 Melissa described this experience as “giving her great joy…just seeing her made me feel happy.
 It just felt like it was me”.

 Melissa knew she had a natural desire to help others and ARCA seemed like a perfect place to work.
 When she completed her degree in Criminal Justice, she left ARCA for a year to pursue a job in her field of study, but then discovered it just wasn’t the right fit for her.
 She returned to ARCA and was quickly promoted to the Training Coordinator within the Training Department.

 What makes this job right for Melissa?
 Melissa describes the great sense of satisfaction she receives from giving the individuals in her care another dimension to their life by providing new experiences and opportunities for growth.
 “I know I am making a difference.
 I feel appreciated and I know mean a lot to them.
 It’s special, like a family.”
 Melissa says her job at ARCA really gives her a sense of purpose and she feels like she has been able to put her skills to work in a variety of positions.